kousu/statasvm/COMPILE.md

 Compiling Stata-SVM
 ===================

-This is a guide for building the code for developers of Stata-SVM.
+This is the developer documentation for Stata-SVM.
+It covers how to install dependencies, build the code, test and release it.
 If you just want to use it, see [INSTALL](INSTALL.md).

 Build requirements: